 Vegan Butter Cookies

 These vegan butter cookies are a classic buttery treat made into a pretty design with a large piping tip.
-I love to dip these Danish butter cookies into melted chocolate and decorate them with sprinkles for a festive look for the holidays.
+I love to dip these Danish butter cookies into melted chocolate and decorate them with sprinkles for a festive holiday look.

 Want to save this recipe?